xeolabs/xeometry/README.md

 viewer.setUp([0,1,0]);
 ````

-Set how fast the camera flies to each new position:
+Set the duration of camera flight to each new position:
 ````javascript
 viewer.setFlightDuration(2); // Seconds
 var duration = viewer.getFlightDuration();
 ````

+When the duration is set to zero, the camera will snap straight to each new position, otherwise it will fly.

 Fly camera to given position:
 ````javascript